snowplow-archive/snowplow.github.com/_posts/2014-0x-xx-iglu-schema-repository-released.md

 If you are interested in using Iglu without Snowplow, then we would recommend reading the [Iglu wiki] [iglu-wiki] in detail.
 Wherever you find blocking gaps in the documentation, do please [raise an issue] [iglu-issues] in GitHub.

-For an in-depth understanding of how Iglu works, we recommend browsing through the source for the [Iglu Scala client] [iglu-scala-client].
+For an in-depth understanding of how Iglu works, we recommend browsing through the source for the [Iglu Scala client] [iglu-scala-client-github].
 The next Snowplow release, 0.9.5, will make heavy use of our new Scala client for Iglu, so the client code is a good starting point for understanding the underlying design of Iglu.

 <div class="html">
-<h2><a name="usage">5.
+<h2><a name="roadmap">5.
 Limitations and roadmap</a></h2>
 </div>

 We have deliberately tried to keep the scope of Iglu 0.1.0 as minimal as possible.
 The major known technical limitations at this time are: